 2. Add your address to your Google My Business listing.

-If you have a Google My Business listing, be sure to add your full address to it.
+If you have a Google My Business listing, add your full address to it.
 This will help Google understand that your business is located at that address and make it more likely for your address to be displayed in the knowledge graph.

 3. Suggest a change to Google Knowledge Listing